Learn more about our organizational structure which includes a Management and a Supervisory Board.

-Markus Klahn, born in 1967, finished his studies of physics in Münster and Karlsruhe in favor of self-employment in the areas of CAD and PLM (Computer Assisted Design and PLM Product Lifecycle Management).
-In 1998 he sold his company to the proALPHA Group and joined the Management Board of proALPHA Consulting AG.
-There he was responsible for sales.
+Markus Klahn studied physics, but started his professional career as entrepreneur in the fields of CAD and PLM (Computer Assisted Design and PLM Product Lifecycle Management).
+In 1998 he sold his company to the proALPHA Group and joined the Management Board of proALPHA Consulting AG where he was responsible for sales.
 During his 16 years with proALPHA, the company grew from 100 to 550 employees.
-In 2015 Markus Klahn joined Abas GmbH & Co.
+In 2015 Markus Klahn moved on to Abas GmbH & Co.
 KG, a wholly owned subsidiary of Abas Software AG.
-Most recently, Markus Klahn was responsible for sales at JAGGAER, a leading procurement provider whose solutions are consistently based on SaaS models.
+Before he joined Intershop, he was in charge of sales at JAGGAER, a leading procurement provider whose solutions are consistently based on SaaS models.